truelockmc/PC-Optimus/README.md

 Setup:
 -
 If your using the .py File:
--Download logo.png and the PC-Optimus in the newest Version https://github.com/truelockmc/PC-Optimus/releases -Install Python
+-Download setup.bat and PC-Optimus.py in the newest Version https://github.com/truelockmc/PC-Optimus/releases
--install the Modules(run "python -m pip install psutil chardet speedtest-cli pillow" in the cmd) -put logo.png and the .py File in the same directory -Run the .py File you just downloaded
+-run setup.bat (Automatically Installs Python if you havent already, and the Modules for you) -if you dont want to use setup.py, do manually install Python and the Modules -run PCOptimus.py
 -If you need help go to https://discord.gg/36bPs8cQ5B

 If your using the .exe File (Temporary Not Avaible because of Errors and False Virus Alerts):